20-Minute Kashmiri Chai Recipe (Pink Tea)

 While testing various teas, I quickly realized that some teas turn pink more easily than others.

 The simple solution for this: Add more baking soda.
-Some tea leaves require double the amount of baking soda to achieve the same ruby color in concentrate.
+Some tea leaves require double the amount of baking soda to achieve the same ruby color in the concentrate.

 If, after increasing baking soda, it’s still more brown than pink, try using a different green tea.
 You can try adding more baking soda (up to 1/2 tsp total before it starts becoming noticeable), but I’ve found that if it won’t turn pink with 1/4 tsp, then it most likely won’t turn pink with even double the amount.